SciRuby/sciruby.com/source/_posts/2016-10-24-gsoc-2016-port-nmatrix-to-jruby.markdown

 ## Conclusion

-The main goal of this project was to bring **Scientific Computation to JRuby**, to gain from the performance JRuby offers.
+The main goal of this project was to to gain from the performance JRuby offers, and bring a unified interface for linear algebra between MRI and JRuby.

-By the end of GSoC, we have been able to successfully create a linear algebra library, NMatrix for JRuby users, which they can easily run on their machines &mdash; unless they want to use complex numbers, at least for now.
+By the end of GSoC, I have been able to successfully create a linear algebra library, NMatrix for JRuby users, which they can easily run on their machines &mdash; unless they want to use complex numbers, at least for now.

-We have mixed-models gem simultaneously ported to JRuby.
-Even here, we are very close to MRI performance-wise.
+I have mixed_models gem simultaneously ported to JRuby.
+Even here, NMatrix-JRuby is very close to NMatrix-MRI, considering the performance .

 ## Acknowledgements